| | Meatpaper four

 the pork martini dilettante,” it is a potent concoction

+that “packs a pork wallop.”
 At its zenith, a meat cocktail almost invariably incorporates

 bacon.
 Jocelyn McAuley, who documents her culinary travails